egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

 movies in a genre that the user likes, yet still show a wide variety of movies and genres.
-This goes hand and hand with novelty, since we do not want to only show one type of movie, which promotes low diversity and also low novelty as it does not allow the user to try new genres.
+This goes hand and hand with novelty, since we do not want to only show one type of movie, which promotes low diversity and also low novelty, as it does not allow the user to try new genres.
 Based on the genres that were recommended to each user, this user-based recommender system does a pretty good job at promoting diversity.
 Of the 19 genres, most of the users received movies in approximately 9 genres.